remjx/coindrop/SECURITY.md

 ## Reporting a Vulnerability

-Please contact us directly via @coindrop_to on Twitter.
+Please contact us directly via the support email on our website.